kamailio/kamailio-docs/kamailio-install-guide-git/docs/index.md

 /usr/local/src/kamailio-devel/kamailio/pkg/kamailio/deb/debian/kamailio.init
 ```

-Just copy the init file into the /etc/init.d/kamailio.
+Just copy the init file to `/etc/init.d/kamailio`.
 Then change the permisions:

 ```Shell
   chmod 755 /etc/init.d/kamailio
 ```

-then edit the file updating the $DAEMON and $CFGFILE values:
+then edit the file updating the `$DAEMON` and `$CFGFILE` values:

 ```Shell
   DAEMON=/usr/local/sbin/kamailio
   CFGFILE=/usr/local/etc/kamailio/kamailio.cfg
 ```

-You need also setup a configuration file in the /etc/default/ directory.
+You need also setup a configuration file in the `/etc/default/` directory.
 This file can be found at:

 ```Shell
   /usr/local/src/kamailio-devel/pkg/kamailio/debian/kamailio.default
 ```

-You need to rename the file to 'kamailio' after you've copied it.
+You need to rename the file to `kamailio` after you've copied it.
 Then edit this
 file and set `RUN_KAMAILIO=yes`.
 Edit the other options at your convenience.

 Create the directory for pid file: